Estimating the degree of non-Markovianity using variational quantum circuits: Acknowledgement

 \section{Acknowledgement}

-The authors thank Mauro Cirio for comments on the manuscript.
+The authors thank Mauro Cirio for helpful comments on the manuscript.
 H.T.D. acknowledges support from Universidad Mayor through a postdoctoral fellowship.
 D.T acknowledges financial support from Universidad Mayor through the Doctoral fellowship.
 F.F.F. acknowledges support from Funda\c{c}\~ao de Amparo \'a Pesquisa do Estado de S\~ao Paulo (FAPESP), Project No. 2019/05445-7.
+A.~N.~acknowledges financial support from Fondecyt Iniciaci\'{o}n No 11220266.
 R.C. acknowledges financial support from FONDECYT Iniciaci\'on No. 11180143.